stakater/developer-handbook/content/iam/basics.md

 1. Both tokens are saved by the client app for the next usage.
 1. Now the client application can access to the API by filling the Authorization http header with the access token.
 The access token is short-lived and must be refreshed before its expiration date.
 So the client app should verify each time that the access token is not about to expire.
 In this case, the client app shall use the refresh token to claim a new access token to Keycloak.
 1. Kong validates the access token.
 It verify the signature, the issuer and the expiration time of the token.
 1. If everything is ok, Kong transfers the request to the backend service.
-The access token is still carried by the the Authorization header and can be decoded by the backend services to gather information required by the fine grained authorization layer (subject id, group, roles).
+The access token is still carried by the Authorization header and can be decoded by the backend services to gather information required by the fine grained authorization layer (subject id, group, roles).
 Note than Kong add the client app ID into the header.
 This can be useful to the backend service in order to identify where the user comes from.
 1. And the service response is transmitted to the client app through all layers.

 ## References